rbsdev/selecting-share/README.md

   <script src="selecting-share.js"></script>
 ```

-<code>selecting-share</code> also has support for AMD and CommonJS.
+selecting-share also has support for AMD and CommonJS.

 Then you can call <code>window.selectingShare</code> function passing DOM element (or jQuery object) as parameter.
 For example:
 ```js